9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 In a traditional environment, businesses often emphasize tracking a few call center KPIs to determine their outsourcing partner’s efficiency and performance.
 These include -Cost Per Call, Call Abandon Rate, Hold Time, and AHT.
-However, with an increased focus on customer centricity among organizations, many companies today are now interested in tracking a wide range of customer-focused call center KPIs.
-These include:
+However, as organizations increasingly prioritize customer-centricity, many companies seek to track a broader range of customer-focused call center KPIs.

 1. Customer Satisfaction

 There’s no better way to gauge the call center experience than asking callers how they feel.
 Customer Satisfaction (CSAT) surveys and follow-up calls often go beyond “good” or “bad” assessments and add more context to your customer’s response.
-A number of companies today use scale-based assessments for determining how satisfied their customers are with call center and brand experience.
-However, if needs be, they can use these surveys to, but they can go more in-depth if necessary.
+Several companies today use scale-based assessments to determine how satisfied their customers are with the call center and brand experience.
+However, if necessary, they can use these surveys, but they can go more in-depth if necessary.

 Many call centers use this KPI as a Customer Lifetime Value (CLV) indicator and leverage it to guide target service levels and test their quality standards and scorecards.